ansys/pysimai/doc/source/user_guide/configuration.rst

 Credentials
 +++++++++++

-To use SimAI API your SDK needs to be authenticated.

-By default, :class:`~ansys.simai.core.client.SimAIClient` will prompt you to log in via your web browser.
+To use SimAI API, your :class:`~ansys.simai.core.client.SimAIClient` instance must be authenticated.
+By default, you are prompted to log in via your web browser.

-You can also pass your credentials as parameters on client creation, like so:
+However, you can pass your credentials as parameters on client creation:

 .. code-block:: python